emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 If it does not wish to perform password authentication, then it responds with a NAK TLV indicating the rejection of the Basic-Password-Auth-Req TLV.

-The basic password authenticaton defined here is similar in functionality to that used by EAP-TTLS ({{RFC5281}}) with inner password authentication.
+The basic password authentication defined here is similar in functionality to that used by EAP-TTLS ({{RFC5281}}) with inner password authentication.
 It shares a similar security and risk analyis.

 Multiple round trips of password authentication requests and responses MAY be used to support some "housekeeping" functions such as a